FroeMic/FullStack_Info_FinalProject/README.md

 # FullStack_Info_FinalProject
-Final Project for InfoC265 at UC Berkeley in Spring 2018
+Final Project for INFo 290T Full-Stack Web Development at UC Berkeley in Spring 2018

 ## How to Contribute